top of page

 Please see our curriculum outline below to find out about what we are learning this term.
 You will also find our class timetable and note that PE days are Monday and Friday afternoons.

-Homework is set on Friday and comprises of: daily reading, Maths tasks, via the Mathletics website.
+Homework is set on Friday and comprises of: daily reading, Maths tasks, via the Mathletics website and Times Tables Rock Stars.

 If you have any questions about any aspect of school, please see me after school or contact the office to arrange an appointment.